mblund/meetup-scala-js-react/README.md

-# Akka HTTP / Scala.js / React Websocket Trading App
+# Akka HTTP / Scala.js / React Trading App

 If you are able, please checkout and run this before the meetup.